workhorsy/py-cpuinfo/README.rst

 py-cpuinfo
 ==========

 Py-cpuinfo gets CPU info with pure Python.
 Py-cpuinfo should work without any extra programs or libraries, beyond what your OS provides.
 It does not require any compilation(C/C++, assembly, et cetera) to use.
-Works on Linux, OS X, Windows, BSD, Solaris, Cygwin, and Haiku.
+It works on Linux, OS X, Windows, BSD, Solaris, Cygwin, Haiku, and BeagleBone.
+It currently only works on X86 and some ARM CPUs.

 These approaches are used for getting info:

-1. Windows Registry for Window XP, Vista, 7, 8, 10, et cetera
+1. Windows Registry (Window)
-2. /proc/cpuinfo for Linux, Haiku, and Solaris
+2. /proc/cpuinfo (Unix/Linux/Haiku)
-3. sysctl for BSD
+3. sysctl (BSD)
-4. dmesg for Unix, Linux
+4. dmesg (Unix/Linux)
-5. isainfo and kstat for OS X
+5. isainfo and kstat (OS X)
-6. cpufreq-info for BeagleBoard
+6. cpufreq-info (BeagleBone)
-7. Querying the CPUID register for Intel X86 CPUs
+7. Querying the CPUID register (Intel X86 CPUs)

 Run as a script
 ---------------